 jmilbrandt@wustl.edu

 We are performing Cas9/CRISPR activation and repression screens in iPSC-derived neurons together with single-cell transcriptomics analysis to evaluate the causal effects of genetic variants associated with neuropsychiatric diseases.
 We are also studying how metabolism influences the axonal/glial interactions important for proper nerve function.
-We use genetic and metabolomic analysis to identify molecular mechanisms of axonal degeneration, a self-destructive process that plays an important role in many neurodegenerative conditions.
+We use genetic and metabolomic analysis to identify molecular mechanisms of axonal degeneration, a self-destructive process that plays an important role in many neurodegenerative conditions, particularly motor neuron diseases like ALS and peripheral neuropathy.

 Rob Mitra, PhD